pademinune/Armor-Penetration-Calculator/readme.md

 The mod factors in all relevant world of tanks mechanics including shell-specific normalization, ricochet angles, spaced armor, and heat shell dissipation when hitting spaced armor.

+I made this mod because I was unsatisfied with some of the other options found in big modpacks.
+They never computed and showed the exact probability.

 ## Probability details

 In world of tanks, a shell's actual penetration value is given by a random number selected with a gaussian probability distribution from 75% to 125% of that shells average penetration.